TobiasJetson/Design_System_Test_1/Design_system.md

 **Rules:**
 - Mobile: always use the mobile safe viewport size defined in the file
+- Mobile: if the use case is for an app, default viewport fill colour is 'App_Extra Soft Gray'.
+Reference file: `Colours.tokens.json`
 - Desktop: always use the desktop safe viewport size defined in the file
 - Never design to raw screen dimensions

 ---